 Design and Construction

-- Teams must use the photovoltaic panel (middle school) or array (high school) that was supplied to them for the competition.
+- Teams may use photovoltaic panels not to exceed a nameplate rating of 110 watts (middle school) or a 700 watt array (high school) for the competition.
 No extra photovoltaic modules may be added to power the design.
-However, high school teams are not required to use all of the modules in their array if their designs require less power.
+However, high school teams are not required to use the maximum amount of power if their design requires less.

 - Teams may not build scale models.
 All projects must be full-sized and fully-realized designs.